Pale04/Papayagrams/ErrorCodes.md

 # Papayagrams error codes

+## Server
-1. Invalid parameters
+101. Invalid parameters
-2. No connection with de database server
+102. No connection with de database server

 ## Login
-101. An account with the same username exists
+201. An account with the same username exists
-102. An account with the same email exists
+202. An account with the same email exists
-103. Password empty when loging in
+203. Password empty when loging in
-104. Username empty when loging in
+204. Username empty when loging in
-105. Player not found
+205. Player not found
-106. Incorrect password
+206. Incorrect password

 ## Main menu
+301.

 ## Pregame